A Non-Metric Approach to Space, Time and Gravitation

 \right. \ena and a similar relationship exists between ${\tilde p}$ and $p$.
-The reason why the relationship between ${\rho}_m$ and ${\tilde{\rho}}_m$ is different for a null fluid than for other perfect fluid sources is that spectral shifts of null particles influence their passive mass-energy but not their active mass-energy.
-On the other hand the global NKE does not affect the passive mass-energy of material point particles (see section 4.2).
-Finally, note that more ``physically correct'' local conservation laws than those shown in equations (3.42), (3.43) and (3.44) may be found in $\cal N$ by calculating ${\,}{\bf {\topstar{\nabla}}}{\,}{\cdot}{\cal T}_t{\,}$ when ${\bf g}_t$ is known.
+The reason why the relationship between ${\varrho}_{\rm m}$ and ${\tilde{\varrho}}_{\rm m}$ is different for the electromagnetic field than for material sources, is that spectral shifts of the electromagnetic field influence its passive mass-energy but not its active mass-energy.
+On the other hand, the global NKE does not affect the passive mass-energy of material particles (see section 4.2).
+Finally, note that more ``physically correct'' local conservation laws than those shown in equations (3.22) and (3.23) may be found in $\cal N$ by calculating ${\bf {\nabla}}{\bf {\cdot}}{\cal T}_t$ when ${\bf g}_t$ is known.
 But these local ``physical'' conservation laws for passive mass-energy do not take any predetermined form.